SUNY Canton OnLine

 Military Science

-The Clarkson University Army Reserve Officers Training Corps (AROTC) is available to SUNY Canton students through cross-registration and teaches military subjects, physical conditioning and leadership skills.
-The goal of the department is to develop individual leadership and managerial ability while preparing young adults to become leaders in the U.S. Army.
-An active extracurricular program provides many opportunities to participate in helicopter rappelling, cross-country and downhill skiing and various field leadership exercises.
-Qualified students have an opportunity to attend the Army Airborne School, Air Assault School or the Northern Warfare Training Course.
-AROTC allows students maximum flexibility to include ROTC in their various course of study.
-Enrollment is voluntary.
+The Clarkson University Army Reserve Officers Training Corps (AROTC) is available to SUNY Canton students through cross-registration and teaches military subjects, leadership skills and physical fitness.
+The goal of the department is to develop individual leadership and managerial ability while preparing young adults to become leader

 Veterans

-The ROTC course is normally a prerequisite for the Advanced Course; however, prior service personnel or members of the Reserve Forces who have completed basic training may enroll in the Advanced Course as juniors as long as they have achieved junior status.
+The ROTC course is normally a prerequisite for the Advanced Course; however, prior service personnel or members of the Reserve Forces who have completed basic training may enroll in the Advanced Course as juniors as long as they have two years of school remaining.

 Basic Camp

-Other interested students may qualify for advanced ROTC by attending a six-week Basic Camp.
-At Basic Camp students earn over $750, plus room and board.
+Other interested students may qualify for basic course credit by attending a 35 day Basic Camp.
+At Basic Camp students learn the basic knowledge of the first two years of AROTC in a high paced, challenging environment.
 Students applying through this route normally attend Basic Camp between the sophomore and junior years.
 This program is available to students who have at least two academic years remaining in their degree program.

 Advanced Course